-8.2.5 The site falls outside any defined settlement boundary or sites allocated for development, and thus, although not within a rural area as such, technically falls within the ambit of Policies E1 and EQ3.
-Policy E1 acknowledges the need for development within the "countryside" to be supported where a rural location can be justified and subject to wider
+8.2.5 The site falls outside any defined settlement boundary or sites allocated for development and thus, although it cannot reasonably be claimed to be rural in character, it technically falls within the ambit of Policies E1 and EQ3.
+Policy E1 acknowledges the need for development within the "countryside" to be supported where a rural location can be justified and subject to wider Local Plan policies to maintain an appropriate balance between the Local Plan objectives to both support the local economy and protect the environment.
+The proposed development fulfils this need in the terms set out, given its strategic value to the delivery of the Local Plan Aims and Objectives and the locational constraint of needing to be in close proximity to a National Grid substation with capacity to accept a connection.